zama-ai/fhevm-remix-plugin/README.md

 - **Parameter Encryption**: Encrypt parameters for secure smart contract interactions.
 - **Decryption Gateway**: Use a gateway to decrypt values efficiently.

+## Prerequisites

+- Recent LTS version of Node.js (for example Node 18 or later) for running local tooling.
+- Basic familiarity with the FHEVM Solidity guides from the Zama Protocol documentation.

 ## Installation

 To install the fhEVM Remix Plugin, follow these steps: